JoshBaldwin101/GPT-4-Vision-Captioner/README.md

 - Output suitable for generative AI training data in `.txt` or `.caption` formats
 - Custom prompt flexibility via a simple `prompt.txt` setup
 - Easy to use with minimal setup requirements
+- **NEW**: OpenAI Batch API support for 50% lower costs and higher rate limits

 ## Getting Started